sabdulramoni2/Complete-CI-CD-Pipeline-with-EKS-and-DockerHub/README.md

 # Complete CI/CD Pipeline with EKS and DockerHub

 ## **Project Overview**
-This project demonstrates how to integrate deploying to kubernetes cluster into the CI/CD pipeline.
+This project demonstrates how we build our Java application and push to dockewrhub.
+Then deploy the application to the EKS cluster.

 ---